patrick-sharp/waypoint.nvim/README.md

 - [x] add option for relative waypoint numbers
 - [ ] add visual mode
     - [ ] move selection of waypoints around
-- [ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file
+- [x] allow for fixing of waypoints for missing files, allowing user to switch all waypoints to a different file
 - [ ] add ability to save and load waypoints to different files
 - [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo (use vim.fn.mkdir(path, 'p'))
 - [ ] add ability to undo deleting waypoints with u